cheetah90/personal_website/index.md

 </div>

 ### News
+**Dec 2017**: A paper on automatically augmenting news articles with diverse types of data visualizations from Wikipedia has been accepted to WWW 2018!
+It will be my first WWW and my first time to visit Lyon, France! 😎

+**Dec 2017**: I am starting a 3-month internship at Microsoft Research from January, 2018!
+I will work with wonderful mentors [Justin Cranshaw](http://cranshaw.me/) and [Scott Counts](https://www.microsoft.com/en-us/research/people/counts/)!
+Feeling excited! 🤩

+**Aug 2017** A paper about membership turnover and its effect on Wikipedia has been accepted to CSCW 2018!

 **May 2017**: Presented our CHI 2017 paper that analyzed HCI issues in catastrophic car accidents that involved GPS.
 Yes, the presentation is [available on Youtube!](https://www.youtube.com/watch?v=8sjQlsypBw0&index=24-VefIVFi2iN6j_6fvLSXfTvF)

 **Feb 2017**: Went to CSCW 2017 and [presented our work](https://twitter.com/WikiResearch/status/837025691845550081) that addressed the article-as-concept assumption in Wikipedia-based research and technologies.